sofitf/sofitf/README.md

 ## 👩‍💻 About Me

-I am a data-driven professional passionate about extracting meaningful insights from data.
+I'm a data-driven professional passionate about extracting meaningful insights from data.
 I enjoy working with databases, cleaning datasets, and building analytical solutions that support strategic decisions.

 - 📊 Focused on Data Analysis and Business Intelligence